bredelings/BAli-Phy/TODO/CommandLineModel.md

   declarations

 After direct declaration typechecking exists, audit every call to `typecheck_model_expr_via_ptree(...)`.
-Conversion fallback for inserted conversion functions, such as `intToDouble`, may require direct AST support for conversion nodes before the fallback can be removed completely.
+The conversion cases above should not need the fallback; remaining fallback use should identify unsupported legacy expression shapes or missing direct AST handlers.

 The old `TypecheckingState::typecheck_and_annotate_*` functions cannot be removed until: